The most comprehensive nine day itinerary

 Trip Price Does NOT Include:

-Airfare to and from Los Mochis, Mexico (airport code LMM), where the trip begins,
+Airfare to and from Los Mochis, Mexico (airport code LMM), where the trip begins and ends,

 Personal purchases such as souvenirs, handicrafts, snacks and alcoholic beverages,